SocksTheWolf/SkyScheduler/README.md

 Ensure you have configured the `.dev.vars` file with the necessary credentials and settings.
 The file is git-ignored to protect your sensitive information.

+### Application Variables

+Most of the application can be modified either through the `wrangler.toml` vars section or via `src/limits.d.ts`.
+These are usually heavily commented to explain what the options control.

+### Minimization

+The application by default is configured to use the minified versions of the scripts in `assets/js`.
+You can either turn off this behavior in `src/limits.d.ts` or run `npm run minify` whenever those files change.

 ## Project Structure

 ```text